-Measuring Performance Between Your Tape Gateway and AWS
+Measuring Performance Between Your Application and Gateway

-Data throughput, data latency, and operations per second are measures that you can use to understand how your application storage that is using your Tape Gateway is performing.
-When you use the correct aggregation statistic, these values can be measured by using the Storage Gateway metrics that are provided for you.
+Data throughput, data latency, and operations per second are three measures that you can use to understand how your application storage that is using your gateway is performing.
+When you use the correct aggregation statistic, you can use Storage Gateway metrics to measure these values.

 A statistic is an aggregation of a metric over a specified period of time.
-When you view the values of a metric in CloudWatch, use the Average statistic for data latency (milliseconds), and use the Samples statistic for input/output operations per second (IOPS).
-For more information, see [Statistics in the Amazon CloudWatch User Guide](#).
+When you view the values of a metric in CloudWatch, use the Average statistic for data latency (milliseconds), use the Sum statistic for data throughput (bytes per second), and use the Samples statistic for input/output operations per second (IOPS).
+For more information, see [Statistics](#) in the Amazon CloudWatch User Guide.

-The following table summarizes the metrics and the corresponding statistic you can use to measure the throughput, latency, and IOPS between your Tape Gateway and AWS.
+The following table summarizes the metrics and corresponding statistic you can use to measure the throughput, latency, and IOPS between your applications and gateways.